-WEAKFISH fishing is surprisingly good.
-From the Mystic River to the Thames River has been very productive.
+WEAKFISH fishing is still surprisingly good.
+Mystic River to the Thames River has been very productive.
+Falkner Island area is producing some "tide runners".
 Many scup/seabass/fluke anglers are catching them while bottom fishing.
 Fish up to 26 inches are being reported from West Haven Beaches/Charles Island area to Norwalk.
 Also, look for weakfish in Guilford/Madison/New Haven Harbor areas.

-HICKORY SHAD fishing is good in the Black Hall River and fair in the Lieutenant River, Housatonic River and the lower Connecticut River (DEEP Marine Headquarters fishing pier).
+HICKORY SHAD fishing is good in the Black Hall River, Norwalk River and fair in the Lieutenant River, Housatonic River, Norwalk Harbor and the lower Connecticut River (DEEP Marine Headquarters fishing pier).
 Anglers are still waiting for the fall bite to happen, especially shore anglers.
 Fishing remains good at Fort Trumbull, Black Hall, Clinton Harbor River systems and the lower Connecticut River (DEEP Marine Headquarters fishing pier).
-You will also find "schoolie" bass, snappers and hickory shad can all be found schooling together at these locations.
+You will also find "schoolie" bass, snappers and hickory shad can be found schooling together at these locations.

-BLUE CRAB fishing is good in all tidal creeks/bays, especially around pilings in the evening with an incoming tide.
+BLUE CRAB fishing is slowing down a little in all tidal creeks/bays.
+Many of the large "jimmies" are still up river.
+Crabs are still around the pilings in the evening, especially with an incoming tide.
 Remember, all egg-bearing females must be released without avoidable injury.
 Minimum carapace length is 5 inches for a hard shell crab.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style Crab traps are prohibited.
 Chicken with the skin on it (along with a long handle net) is the preferred method to capture these tasty crabs.
 For more information please see the Blue Crab Fact Sheet on our website.